wisebooksio/wisebooks-site/_posts/2018-9-09-keean-sarani.md

 <b>From all of these people that you met at YC and the environment that you were put in, what would you say were some of the most important learnings?</b>

 One of the biggest things was that Shak and I were pretty young.
 We were quite nervous because we didn't know what to expect in YC where people are running their second, third, fourth businesses.
-The average age is between 28 to 37.
+The average age is 29.5.
 Someone in our batch founded "Boosted Boards" and had moved onto their next business.
 Soylent too, those guys were onto their second business in our batch and I thought, “Soylent’s here, I use Soylent!”
 And we’re on the same playing field.
 We were definitely nervous going into that but there is zero age judgement in Silicon Valley which was bizarre to me.

 I remember cold-calling around for an internship in Toronto and they’d ask, “How old are you?”
 I’d respond 20, and they’d just say, “Okay cool, see you in 5 years.”